 As the Colorado Trail approaches its western terminus at Durango, it traverses the San Juan Mountains.
 Here, the trail routinely stays at 10,000-12,000 feet above sea level, winding around rocky peaks, over the glacial headwaters of rivers and streams, and through marmot-populated meadows.

 Named after the portion of the trail it depicts, “Section 25” is a tribute to the backcountry of western Colorado, which I enjoyed exploring in 2017.
-In the late summer, tussocks of grasses, shrubs, and wildflowers stretch away up the mountain slope, and rusty-red peaks rise from the horizon.
+In late summer, tussocks of grasses, shrubs, and wildflowers blanket the mountain slope, and rusty-red peaks rise from the horizon.
 A small stream cascades over rocks in the distance and, in the foreground, babbles over rocks—each felted individually from wool.